kickstartDS/storyblok-starter/README.md

    specific configuration and adapt to your needs.
 2. If your design system npm package is published on a protected registry, please configure the auth token in your `~/.npmrc`.
-2. Run a Next.js server process locally:
+3. Run a Next.js server process locally:
    1. `npm i`
    2. `npm run dev`
-3. Setup a local proxy server for ssl: (in a new terminal)
+4. Setup a local proxy server for ssl: (in a new terminal)
    1. `mkcert localhost`
    2. `npx local-ssl-proxy --source 3010 --target 3000 --cert localhost.pem --key localhost-key.pem`
-4. In storyblok change the preview URL to "Dev".
+5. In storyblok change the preview URL to "Dev".
-5. Run `storyblok login` for being able to use the storyblok-cli.
+6. Run `storyblok login` for being able to use the storyblok-cli.

 # Working with the content schema

 ## Typescript Support

-Generate ts types according to the content schema by running `STORYBLOK_SPACE_ID=<your-space-id> npm run generate-content-types`.
+Generate ts types according to the content schema by running `NEXT_PUBLIC_STORYBLOK_SPACE_ID=<your-space-id> npm run generate-content-types`.

 ## Migrations